 THANKS FOR READING.
 IF YOU HAVE LIKED/HAVE DIFFERENT VIEWS / HAVE ANY DOUBTS, PLEASE SHARE.
 I WILL RESPOND TO IT AS SOON AS I CAN.
 AND PLEASE SUBSCRIBE FOR MORE.
-YOU CAN FOLLOW ME ON MY FACEBOOK PAGE TOO https://www.facebook.com/pages/Demanded-Critical-Reviews/1565666967024477?ref=hl YOU CAN ALSO E-MAIL ME ON email@example.com OR firstname.lastname@example.org
+YOU CAN FOLLOW ME ON MY FACEBOOK PAGE TOO https://www.facebook.com/profile.php?id=100011549616628YOU CAN ALSO E-MAIL ME ON email@example.com OR firstname.lastname@example.org

 Photo Rights : Google Images, Wikipedia

 Copyright : All written content on this site, unless otherwise noted, has been created by the website owner.
 As such, the content is the property of the website owner.
 This content is protected by Indian and international copyright laws.
 If you wish to reproduce, re-post, or display any of our content on your own site please only do so if you also provide a link back to the source page on this website and properly attribute authorship.
 Our preference is that you seek our permission before doing so.
 If you see anything on this website that has not been properly attributed to its originator please contact me.
 In response, I will attempt to correct the attribution of the offending material or remove and/or replace it.
 All material on this website is posted in accordance with the limitations set forward by the Information Technology Act, 2000.
 If a documented copyright owner so requests, their material will be removed from published display, although the author reserves the right to provide linkage to that material or to a source for that material.
 As a website devoted to discussing and reviewing movies and television I will at times, for illustrative purposes, present copyrighted material, the use of which might not always be specifically authorized by the copyright owner.
 Such material is made available for purposes such as criticism, comment, and research.
 The website owner believes that this constitutes a “fair use” of any such copyrighted material because the articles published on this website are distributed for entertainment purposes